garrandall/popular-music-data/tracks/alyssa-lies-jason-michael-carroll.md

 I had the worst night of sleep in years
 As I tried to think of a way to calm her fears
-I knew exactly what i had to do
+I knew exactly what I had to do
 But when we got to school on Monday I heard the news

 My little girl asked me why everybody looked so sad